keirans/keirans.github.io/posts/Branch_Based_Builds_in_AWS/index.md

   Branch:
     Type: String
     Default: master
-    Description: The value of the Branch tag for all resources
+    Description: The value of the Branch for resources

   Build:
     Type: String
     Default: 1
-    Description: The value of the Build tag for all resources
+    Description: The value of the Build for resources

   App:
     Type: String
     Default: app
-    Description: The application prefix for all resources
+    Description: The application prefix for resources

   Environment:
     Type: String
-    Description: Deployment environment
+    Description: The Deployment environment
     Default: nonp
     AllowedValues:
       - prod